victims/victims-reference-sync-client/README.md

 # victims-reference-sync-client

-Example of a clint which syncs victims-cve-db content into a local database for usage by a scanner.
+Example of a client which syncs victims-cve-db content into a local database for usage by a scanner.

 # Install
 Install the requirements: